-Biographical details: Alan Armstrong obtained his BSc in Chemistry (1987) from Imperial College London.
-He stayed on at Imperial College to carry out work on the total synthesis of the milbemycin and avermectin natural products under the supervision of Professor Steve Ley FRS, obtaining his PhD in 1990.
+Biographical details: Alan Armstrong obtained his BSc and PhD degrees from the Department of Chemistry at Imperial College London, the latter for work on the total synthesis of the milbemycin and avermectin natural products under the supervision of Professor Steve Ley FRS.
 From 1990 to 1992 he was an SERC/NATO Postdoctoral Fellow at Columbia University, New York, working with Professor Clark Still on the design and synthesis of novel podand ionophores for enantioselective cation binding.
 In September 1992, he returned to the UK to take up a Lectureship in Organic Chemistry at the University of Bath, moving on to the University of Nottingham in January 1996.
 He returned to the Department of Chemistry at Imperial College in September 1999 as Reader in Organic Synthesis and was promoted to Professor in October 2004.

 From 2011-2015, he held a Royal Society Industry Fellowship with Pfizer Neusentis, aimed at developing new synthetic chemical biology tools to aid drug discovery.
 In 2016 he graduated with an Executive MBA from Imperial College Business School.
 He served as Head of Department of Chemistry from 2014-19, overseeing the building planning and move to the Molecular Sciences Research Hub on the College's new White City campus.